anhnc55/anhnc55.github.io/about/index.md

 ---
 ### NOT just another random web developer!

 Hi!
-My name is Anh Nguyen and I have an engineer’s degree in computer science.
+My name is Fayçal and I have an engineer’s degree in computer science.
 I’m also a PHP5 Zend Certified Engineer and a Java Certified programmer and I'm currently working as a Front Developer!
 No matter the language/framework I deal with, I really try to get things done, do it right and be proud of the final result...
 This what my manifesto is all about.

 ### Facts about me:
 * I'm a proud dad of my little Lina